Sip your hot tea as you get lost in a good book at one of these cosy, quaint bookshops.

 Huggs-Epigram Coffee Bookshop is located at The URA Centre, 45 Maxwell Road, #01-01, 069118.

 A chance visit to a bookstore in her hometown in Pakistan prompted graphic designer and branding consultant Sarah Naeem to start her own bookstore cafe to recreate and share the atmosphere and feeling she had gotten there.
-The first floor of the Moon, as the bookstore-cafe-event space is called, is where you can find tons of books on sale and its cafe, while its second floor space is an Instagram-worthy reading area reminiscent of someone’s living room.
-The homey spot is decorated with cushions, throws and rugs — an welcoming invitation to get lost in a book, with options ranging from young adult fiction to non-fiction and children’s books.
+The first floor of the Moon, as the bookstore-cafe-event space is called, is where you can find tons of books on sale and its cafe, while its second-floor space is an Instagram-worthy reading area reminiscent of someone’s living room.
+The homey spot is decorated with cushions, throws and rugs — a welcoming invitation to get lost in a book, with options ranging from young adult fiction to non-fiction and children’s books.
 The cafe also serves a selection of coffee, teas and food including haldi doodh, or golden turmeric milk, avocado toast and chia seed pudding.
-In addition, The Moon also champions female writers, who make up over 50 per cent of the offerings.
+In addition, The Moon also champions female writers, who make up over 50 percent of the offerings.
 We’re so down with that.

 The Moon is located at 37 Mosque Street, 059515.

 It might be easy to miss the Open Book Cafe located at Bukit Pasoh because it is located at the back of bookstore Grassroots Backroom.
 Differing itself from the bookstores that stock mostly English titles, Grassroots Backroom and Open Book Cafe stock mainly Chinese tomes so it is a great place to expand your literary horizons, all while enjoying a yummy beverage and a sweet treat.
 The cafe has a charming, homely vibe with wooden tables and benches filled with fluffy cushions that will make you want to while away a rainy afternoon poring over a book.

 Open Book Cafe is located at 25 Bukit Pasoh Road, 089839.